 How To Travel Around Tuscany

-Whilst getting to Tuscany is straightforward, travelling around the region by public transport is another story.
-Only the bigger towns in Tuscany have train stations and although bus services are available, these tend to be infrequent.
+But if you can’t or won’t drive, Tuscany’s public transport is affordable, reaches the region’s main attractions and is user-friendly.
+However, only the bigger towns in Tuscany have train stations and although bus services are available, they tend to be infrequent.

 Towns and villages in Tuscany that have a train station within a short bus journey

 The nearest train station is half an hour away at Chiusi.
 From the bus stop outside Chiusi’s rail station, there are frequent buses to Montepulciano.

 Poggibonsi, 30-40 mins away, is the nearest train station to San Gimignano, which is served by a frequent bus service.

 Take a train to Colle di Val d’Elsa, Pontedera or Cecina and then take the bus to Volterra.